01mf02/jaq/README.md

 jaq (pronounced like *Jacques*[^jacques]) is a clone of the JSON data processing tool [jq]. jaq aims to support a large subset of jq's syntax and operations.

+You can try jaq online on the [jaq playground](https://gedenkt.at/jaq/).
+Instructions for the playground can be found [here](jaq-play/).

 jaq focuses on three goals:

 * **Correctness**: